xiaozhengxu/Interactive-Calculus/README.md

 Draw with open cv by pressing space, moving a tennis ball in your hand, and pressing space again when you are done.

 Features:
-Click and dragging the curves to see how the derivative and integral change.
+Click and drag the curves to see how the derivative and integral change.
 Press 't' to see tangent lines.

 #### Authors
 [Matthew Beaudouin-Lafon](https://github.com/MatthewBeaudouinLafon), [March Saper](https://github.com/mesrumpled), [Xiaoxheng Xu](https://github.com/xiaozhengxu)